 The same question can be asked in different forms,

-3. What is your proudest moment in your life?
+- What is the proudest moment in your life?

 The most foolproof method to answer such questions is to follow the S.T.A.R approach (Situation/ Task/ Approach/ Result).
 Most candidates tend to answer such questions by following the S.T.A.R approach in a backward manner; this gives the interviewer more chances to ask you questions and to understand what the situation is.

 Best Approach to Answer What is your proudest accomplishment:

 Though accomplishments in life give one great motivation and boost confidence.
 But these kinds of questions can put the candidates in a difficult position, when suddenly asked, often leaving candidates feeling ill-prepared.